 Dolores Brown – Head of Tournaments

 I joined Golfbreaks in 2018 as a Tournaments & Events Coordinator and have since grown into my current role as the Head of Tournaments.
 I lead the strategy, planning, and contracting for all the professional golf tournaments we offer, including The Open, The Masters, The Ryder Cup, and The Solheim Cup.
-What I love most about my job is its variety—one day, I could be on-site at a major tournament greeting clients, and the next, I’m deep into planning events years in advance.
+What I love most about my job is its variety - one day, I could be on-site at a major tournament greeting clients, and the next, I’m deep into planning events years in advance.

 Golf has been a part of my life from an early age, my dad introduced me to the game, and I got my first handicap at around 12.
 The women’s section at Royal Cinque Ports played a huge role in supporting my junior golf journey.
 This led me to earn a full golf scholarship at McNeese State University in Louisiana.

 At Golfbreaks, we’re committed to supporting women’s golf.
-We are the only tour operator to sign the Women in Golf Charter with the R&A, and we’ve had 10 women complete or take part in the R&A Women in Golf Leadership Development Programme (WIGLDP).
+We are the first tour operator to sign the Women in Golf Charter with the R&A, and we’ve had over 10 women complete or take part in the R&A Women in Golf Leadership Development Programme (WIGLDP).
 This program has been crucial in my own growth, boosting my confidence and connecting me with an amazing network of women who provide invaluable support and advice.

 In 2023, we launched women-only golf events to encourage newcomers, build confidence, and foster a sense of community among female golfers.
 Alongside these events, we’re also focused on helping more women within Golfbreaks learn the game and expanding our female partnerships.